-So, your Check Engine light is on, and you’ve got either a P0420 or a P0430, “Catalyst system efficiency below threshold” OBD-II code that is triggered when your car’s computer (the powertrain or engine control module (PCM or ECM)) detects a catalytic converter issue.
+So, your check engine light is on, and you’ve got either a P0420 or P0430 code, on your OBD-II scanner.
+This “Catalyst system efficiency below threshold” code is triggered when your car’s computer (the powertrain or engine control module [PCM or ECM]) detects a catalytic converter issue.

 In this video, our mechanic explains how a catalytic converter’s efficiency is reduced when it’s clogged, which triggers one of these two error codes.
 Watch now:

 What Are Codes P0420 and P0430, and What Do They Mean?

 What are these “Catalyst system efficiency below threshold” codes, and how do they differ?
 Each code indicates where the problem triggering them is located:

 - P0420, “Catalyst System Efficiency Below Threshold (Bank 1)” means the problem causing it is happening in Bank 1 (where your vehicle’s cylinder number 1 is located).